tartagli0/centos-server/README.md

 Install *Makemkv* as a *snap* via *Snapcraft*.
 Instructions are available [here](https://snapcraft.io/install/makemkv/centos).

-User must bae added to *cdrom* group, as in the example below:
+User must be added to *cdrom* group, as in the example below:
 ```bash
 sudo usermod -a -G cdrom abe
 ```